Netflix signs pay TV deal for Dreamworks animation

-Online video rental company Netflix Inc said it won pay TV rights to Dreamworks Animation movies starting in 2013, the first time a major Hollywood studio has chosen an Internet streaming player over a traditional cable channel.
+Sept 26 Online video rental company Netflix Inc (NFLX.O) said it won pay TV rights to Dreamworks Animation DWA.O movies starting in 2013, the first time a major Hollywood studio has chosen an Internet streaming player over a traditional cable channel.

 News of the deal drove Netflix's stock up nearly 7 percent to a high of $137.88 in early trade on Nasdaq on Monday.